asad-zaman/argusoft-emcare/README.md

    - **Status**: This project is in pilot development phase.
    - **Links Staging instances**: https://emcare.argusoft.com

-## Dependencies
+# Dependencies

     Em Care have dependencies on KeyCloak Tool, and Google's FHIR SDK.
-## Configuration
+# Configuration

-    Em Care have different configuration based on each components which are describe below in [How to Run](/how-to-run) section.
+    Em Care have different configuration based on each components which are describe below in "How to Run" section.

 ## Components in Project: